digitalnatives/redmine_hipchat_per_project/redmine_hipchat_per_project/README.markdown

 Based on [HipChat Plugin for Redmine](https://github.com/hipchat/redmine_hipchat).
 This plugin sends messages to your HipChat rooms when issues are created or updated.
+The message contains information about issue status/priority change if there's any.

 Setup
 -----